The Barber’s Pole as a Symbol of Barber Trade

 The surgeons formed a guild 30 years later and the two companies were united by the statute of Henry VIII in 1540 under the name of the United Barber Surgeon’s Company.
 In actual practice, however, barbers who cut hair and gave shaves were forbidden to practice surgery except for bloodletting and pulling teeth and surgeons were prohibited from “the Barbery of shaving.”

-Why are Barber’s Pole red, white and blue?
+Why is Barber’s Pole red, white and blue?

 The origin of the barber’s pole appears to be associated with his service of bloodletting.
 The original pole has a brass basin at its top representing the vessel in which leeches were kept and also represented the basin that received the blood.